-1. Using the appropriate diagram from section 2.5 as a guide, verify all system components are connected as shown.
+- 1. Using the appropriate diagram from section 2.5 as a guide, verify all system components are connected as shown.
 If there is any doubt as to the correct connection of a component, contact an AMI Technical Support Representative.
-The user may be required to properly make a few connections between the various system components which were disconnected to facilitate packing and shipping.

-- 2. Temporarily place a short across the magnet current terminals.
+The user may be required to properly make a few connections between the various system components which were disconnected to facilitate packing and shipping. - 2.
+Temporarily place a short across the magnet current terminals.
 Often this is most easily accomplished by unfastening the heavy cables from the magnet current leads and fastening them together.1 This will allow rudimentary power supply checks without energizing the superconducting magnet. - 3.
 Energize the Model 430 Programmer by placing the power switch in the I (ON) position.

-Ensure the Model 601 energy absorber power adapters are properly connected to the energy absorbers and their respective AC power receptacles.
+Ensure the Model 601 energy absorber power adapter is properly connected to the energy absorber and the AC power receptacle.